Hazard injury woes continue as Belgian limps off for Real Madrid against Alaves | Goal.com

 Eden Hazard was taken off in the first half of Real Madrid's match against Alaves on Saturday with an apparent injury.

-The Belgian winger lasted less than 30 minutes before limping off the field with Zinedine Zidane's side 1-0 down to the visitors.
+The Belgian winger lasted less than 30 minutes before limping off the field as Zinedine Zidane's side would eventually fall 2-1 to the visitors.

 Hazard, who was making just his third appearance in La Liga this season, was replaced by Rodrygo.